Datnia/duo-studio/content/journal/2024-wrapped/2024-wrapped.md

 > "The most powerful person in the world is the storyteller.
 The storyteller sets the vision, values, and agenda of an entire generation that is to come."
 — Steve Jobs, Co-founder of Apple.

 Personal human-centered narratives that communicate a brand’s missions and values have become staples in communication strategies.
-Recently businesses are **sharing personal stories about team members, founders, or customers, helping humanize their brand by building empathy with their audience.**
+Recently, businesses are **sharing personal stories about team members, founders, or customers, helping humanize their brand by building empathy with their audience.**

 <video src="/assets/storytelling.mp4" autoplay muted playsinline>
 Your browser does not support the video tag.